box-project/box/doc/configuration.md

 disables the `autoload-dev` rules.
 This is however done only if a `composer.json` file could be found.
 If a `composer.lock` file is found as well, the file `vendor/composer/installed.json` will be required too.

-The dumping of the autoloader will be _ignored_ if the `composer.json` file could be found.
+The dumping of the autoloader will be _ignored_ if the `composer.json` file could not be found.

 The autoloader is dumped at the end of the process to ensure it will take into account the eventual modifications done by the [compactors][compactors] process.